fabulous-dev/FSharp.Android.Resource/README.md

 FSharp.Android.Resource
 --

-MSBuild task to expose resources to F# .NET Fx / .NET Android projects
+MSBuild task to expose resources to F# Xamarin.Android / .NET Android projects up until net7.0-android.
+This is no longer needed as of net8.0.

 ### How to use